iRootTsar/Data-Augmentation-in-computer-vision/README.md

 │           trainer2.cpython-39.pyc
 │
 └───notebooks
-    │   CrtImageFromh5toPNG.ipynb (this notebook lets you create images from dataset, its not best but gives images taht can be used more or less for gradio app)
+    │   CrtImageFromh5toPNG.ipynb (this notebook lets you create images from dataset, it's not the best but gives images that can be used more or less for Gradio app)
-    │   TrainAndSave.ipynb (here we train with all combined dataagumentaion techniques) │   Start.ipynb (Just some start code we had in the beginning) │   Testing.ipynb (Testing code on png images to see how it can classify images from png format) │   TestOnDiffDataAugm.ipynb (Testing different data augmentation techniques with several runs and their average is then plotted to see what techniques chages accuracy)
+    │   TrainAndSave.ipynb (here we train with all combined data augmentation techniques) │   Start.ipynb (Just some start code we had in the beginning) │   Testing.ipynb (Testing code on png images to see how it can classify images from png format) │   TestOnDiffDataAugm.ipynb (Testing different data augmentation techniques with several runs and their average is then plotted to see what techniques change accuracy)
     │
     ├───models (same as previous)
     │       best_model.pth
     │       best_model2.pth
+    |       best_model3.pth
     │
-    └───output (THis is where our images resign) ├───black_holes
+    └───output (This is where our images reside) ├───black_holes
         │       bh_0.png
         │       ...
-        |       bh_99.png
+        │       bh_99.png
         │
         └───sphalerons
                 sph_0.png
                 ...
                 sph_99.png

 ### Tips when trying to reuse the code